sendbird/sendbird-javascript-samples/README.md

 [Sendbird](https://sendbird.com) provides the chat API and SDK for your app, enabling real-time communication among the users.
 Here are various samples built using Sendbird Chat SDK.

 - [**Web chat sample**](https://github.com/sendbird/SendBird-JavaScript/tree/master/web-basic-sample) is a Slack-like full screen chat sample for desktop browsers.
+Group channel and open channel are the two main channel types in which you can create various subtypes where users can send and receive messages.
+This sample is written in JavaScript with [Sendbird Chat SDK](https://github.com/sendbird/SendBird-SDK-JavaScript).

 - [**Web chat sample with SyncManager**](https://github.com/sendbird/SendBird-JavaScript/tree/master/web-basic-sample-syncmanager) is a web chat sample integrated with SyncManager, which is equipped with a local cache along with core chat features.
 For faster data loading and caching, the sample synchronizes with the Sendbird server and saves a list of group channels and the messages within the local cache into your client app.
 This sample is written in JavaScript with [Sendbird SyncManager](https://github.com/sendbird/sendbird-syncmanager-javascript) and [Sendbird Chat SDK](https://github.com/sendbird/SendBird-SDK-JavaScript).
 Find more about SyncManager on [Sendbird SyncManager document](https://docs.sendbird.com/javascript/sync_manager_getting_started).